 If you are new to CBD, this may be the perfect product for you.
-No need to ingest orally or applied topically, simply spray on your pillow.
-Let this completely natural spray creates a calming atmosphere as you drift into deep sleep.
+Let this completely natural and organic CBD oil creates a calming atmosphere as you drift into deep sleep.

 These adorable bear delivers 10mg of soothing hemp-derived cannabinoid extracts.
 Not only they are super tasty, they can also help you to unwind and destress.